kristinemlarson/gnssrefl/README.md

 <HR>

-GNSS-IR was developed with funding from NSF (ATM 0740515, EAR 0948957, AGS 0935725, EAR 1144221, AGS 1449554) and NASA (NNX12AK21G and NNX13AF43G). <code>gnssrefl</code> was developed with support from NASA (80NSSC20K1731).
+GNSS-IR was developed with funding from NSF (ATM 0740515, EAR 0948957, AGS 0935725, EAR 1144221, AGS 1449554) and NASA (NNX12AK21G and NNX13AF43G). <code>gnssrefl</code> was initially developed
+as a fun post-retirement project, followed by support from NASA (80NSSC20K1731).

-This documentation was updated on December 20, 2022
+This documentation was updated on January 30, 2023

+Kristine M. Larson

 <HR>